 Pfc Roy E. House, 99th Infantry Division, B Co., 393rd Infantry Regiment

-A couple of years ago while searching the 99th Infantry Division area , for traces from the fierce battle that took place during the last big offensive of the german army, a shoe was found in a small dugout.
-The shoe still very much complete with even the lace still attached did not show any damage from the battle, after having read many accounts from veterans the thought crossed my mind that the soldier to which the show once belonged might have had to change socks and was overrun by the german attack not being able to put his shoe back on.
+Many years ago while searching the 99th Infantry Division area for traces from the fierce battle that took place during the last big offensive of the German army, a shoe was found in a small dugout.
+The shoe still very much complete with even the lace still attached did not show any damage from the battle, after having read many accounts from veterans the thought crossed my mind that the soldier to which the show once belonged might have had to change socks and was overrun by the German attack not being able to put his shoe back on.

-A new update on the research of Roy E. House, I received his obituary and found out he was a silver star winner.
-Next objective locate the General order which list him receiving the award.
+After having found the obituary from Roy Eldon House I discovered he was a silver star winner.
+My next objective was to locate the General order which list him receiving the award, and provide more detail on his actions.
 (General Order 106)